leandroroser/chunkR/README.md

 [![Build Status](https://travis-ci.org/leandroroser/chunkR.svg?branch=master)](https://travis-ci.org/leandroroser/chunkR) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/leandroroser/chunkR?branch=master&svg=true)](https://ci.appveyor.com/project/leandroroser/chunkR) [![R](https://www.r-pkg.org/badges/version/chunkR)](https://CRAN.R-project.org/package=chunkR) [![Coverage status](https://codecov.io/gh/leandroroser/chunkR/branch/master/graph/badge.svg)](https://codecov.io/github/leandroroser/chunkR?branch=master)

 <br/><br/><br/><br/><br/><br/>
 This package allows to read large data tables in chunks, using a fast C++ backend.
-ChunkR can read data frames (with automatic column type detection option) or matrices.
-The program reads and stores a chunk with the next_chunk() function (that returns TRUE), that can be retrieved via the get_table() function.
-After reading all the file, the next_chunk() function returns FALSE and the get_data() function an empty data frame/matrix.
+ChunkR can import text files as data frames (with automatic column type detection option) or matrices.
+The program is designed to be simple and user-friendly.
+The program uses three basic functions: chunker, to create a connection to a text file; next_chunk() to read the next chunk,  and get_table() to retrieve the corresponding data chunk.

+These functions can be easily included in loops and other source code, using the return value of the next_chunk() function, that is TRUE when a new chunk is available and FALSE when the file was totally read, respectively.
+The get_table() function, returns an empty data frame/matrix when next_chunk() is FALSE.
+See the examples below.

 Installation
 ------------